-All doctoral students must complete a dissertation that consists of original research and demonstrates mature scholarship and critical judgment in addition to familiarity with tools and methods in the chosen area.
+All doctoral students must complete a dissertation with original research and demonstrate mature scholarship, critical judgment, and familiarity with tools and methods in the chosen area.
 The dissertation project must adhere to the dissertation proposal and cover the topic approved by the student's dissertation committee.

 After being admitted to candidacy, students must be continuously enrolled for dissertation hours each fall and spring semester until the defense of their dissertation.
 At least 18 semester credit hours of dissertation research must be taken after having advanced to candidacy.
-If a student is receiving supervision on a dissertation during the summer or if the student is graduating in the summer, the student must be enrolled in dissertation hours for the summer.
+If a student receives supervision on a dissertation during the summer or is graduating in the summer, the student must be enrolled in dissertation hours for the summer.
 All candidates for graduation must be enrolled in dissertation hours during the semester in which the degree is to be conferred, even if they have already satisfied the minimum dissertation hours.